A System Model: ACME B2B Reseller Platform

 “ACME believes enabling online reseller B2B ticket sales is a great opportunity.
 ACME will add reseller ticket sales functionality to the existing platform.”

-I demanded we document everything we (thought) we knew about B2C transactions in detail.
+I documented everything we thought we knew about B2C transactions.
 This included the fact that venues could not manage their ACME-hosted B2C sales directly.
-They communicated event, schedule, and pricing changes had to an ACME account exec who then manually updated the ACME backend.
+They had to contact an ACME account exec who then manually updated event, schedule, and pricing content.

 “Venues sell tickets to visitors directly at a POS kiosk or online through ACME.
-Venues’ access control scans tickets (digital or printed) and grants access to visitors.
+Venues’ access control validates tickets (digital or printed) and grants visitor access.
 Venues work with ACME sales executives to keep online sales inventory databases up-to-date.”

 1. Resellers must apply directly to venues for pre-approval to qualify both for discounts and for the ability to issue vouchers.